sebasmonia/anyconnect/README.md

 ## Installation and configuration

-Place `anyconnect.el` in your load-path.
-Or (preferred) install from MELPA.
+Place `anyconnect.el` in your load-path, and `(require 'anyconnect)`.
+The package is not in MELPA yet, not sure of the wide audience appeal for this.

 The next step would be to call `customize-group` for anyconnect.